 Feedback Sports makes variations of the stand at different price points; the biggest difference between the models being the clamp head.
 The Pro-Elite clamp is head and shoulders nicer than their other clamps in ease of adjustment and release. (not to mention the other stands on the market) The ratchet action makes closing the stand simple and fast.
 This is especially appreciated when you’re lifting a heavy bike up into the stand.
 (Remember, you’re doing this one handed while orienting your frame correctly- easy is good) The tri-knob makes adding pressure simple, and the knob has a good feel to it.
 Like everything else on the stand, it feels solid.
 Taking the bike off that stand goes just as fast; push the quick release button, and the clamp extends, releasing the bike.

-We’re apartment dwellers, which makes working on bikes a serious pain in the ass.
-Storing bike stuff is even more of a challenge.
+As apartment dwellers, we have minimal space for working on bikes.
+Storing bike gear is even more of a challenge.
 Fortunately, the stand folds to a compact size, and with the optional tote bag, the stand takes up a minimal amount of space, and takes less space than the Park stand it is stacked next to.

 As a major bike geek, I own almost every tool I need to service my quiver of rides.
 Years spent wrenching at bike shops include a two year stint as a service manager training newbies, so it’s safe to say I know my way around the tool box.
 These days however, I do most of my wrenching at home; whenever I find myself needing a tool, I take it as an excuse to buy a new one.
 The bottom line is I love me my tools, and always appreciate adding a quality piece to my collection.
-That said, when the Feedback Sports Pro Elite Repair Stand showed up at my door, I was beyond stoked.
 If you have a crappy stand, or are in the need of one, you can’t go wrong with one of the offerings from Feedback Sports.
 However, based on how long these things last, I’d recommend you ante up to the initial investment and go with the Pro-Elite.
 The quality of the clamp is huge, and definitely worth the extra cash.
 Coming from the Park shop standard, I don’t think I’d want to deal with anything less— I like my one handed clamp operation.
 Having to turn a knob to tighten the clamp while holding a bike in place is just be a pain.

 Many major race teams use this stand, and it’s common to see bike shops keep one for outcalls, or for when they need an additional work stand.
 We really like having the optional tote bag as well as it makes transporting the stand simple, and will keep the stand from getting beat up prematurely.
 We’ve seen what these stands look like after teams and demo programs have used them, and while they were beat up and well used, they still do the job.